Lithotripsy is a medical procedure used to treat certain types of kidney stones and stones in other organs, such as the gallbladder or the liver.

-Stones may consist of small, sharp-edged crystals, or smoother, heavier formations that resemble polished river rocks.
-Sometimes these larger formations do not pass in the urine.
-These stones can cause kidney damage.
-People with kidney stones may experience bleeding, pain, or urinary tract infections.
-When stones begin to cause these types of problems, your doctor may suggest lithotripsy in order to break up the stones.
+However, sometimes the body can’t pass larger formations through urination.
+This can lead to kidney damage.
+People with kidney stones may experience bleeding, severe pain, or urinary tract infections.
+When stones begin to cause these types of problems, your doctor may suggest lithotripsy.

-Lithotripsy uses sound waves to break stones apart.
+Lithotripsy uses sound waves to break up large kidney stones into smaller pieces.
 These sound waves are also called high-energy shock waves.
 The most common form of lithotripsy is extracorporeal shock wave lithotripsy (ESWL).

-It’s important to tell your doctor about any drugs, over-the-counter supplements, or herbs that you may be taking.
-Drugs such as aspirin, ibuprofen, or blood thinners (such as warfarin) can interfere with the blood’s ability to clot properly.
+It’s important to tell your doctor about any prescription drugs, over-the-counter medications, or supplements you take.
+Certain drugs such as aspirin, ibuprofen, or blood thinners (e.g., warfarin) can interfere with the blood’s ability to clot properly.

 Your doctor will probably ask you to stop taking these medications well before the procedure.
 However, don’t stop taking drugs you’ve been prescribed unless your doctor tells you to.

 Some people have lithotripsy under local anesthesia, which numbs the area to prevent pain.
 However, most people have the procedure under general anesthesia, which puts them to sleep during the procedure.
 If you’re going to be under general anesthesia, your doctor may tell you to not drink or eat anything for at least six hours before the procedure.

 If you’re having ESWL under general anesthesia, plan for a friend or family member to drive you home after the procedure.
 General anesthesia may make you drowsy after lithotripsy, so you shouldn’t drive until the effects have fully worn off.